shirakun/redis-webhosting/README.md

 When building, it will take up some disk space.
 When using this script, please make sure that your webhosting has more than 500M (this data is from redis 7.2.0,new version may require more) of free space.

-Let's say that your web hosting path is `/home/user1`
+Let's say that your webhosting path is `/home/user1`

 ## Download and edit script